Part of a set. See all set records

 Bequest of Frances P. Taft, Trustee of the Cleveland Museum of Art, 1973-2017 2017.203

-The enameled silver candlesticks showcase the professional relationship between mentor (Frederick Miller) and student (John Paul Miller) in that the silver was hand-wrought by Frederick and the enamel work was executed by John.
-Fred encouraged John to give up painting when both were students at the Cleveland Institute of Art and John began to study metalwork.
-They worked across the bench from each other nearly every day for 40 years and collaborated on projects from time to time—enameled candlesticks being the most significant of their projects, which were sold through Fred’s business Potter & Mellen in Cleveland.
-This pair of candlesticks was made for their close friends, Seth and Frances Taft, though the occasion remains unknown.
+These enameled silver candlesticks showcase the professional relationship between mentor (Frederick Miller) and student (John Paul Miller) in that the silver was hand-wrought by Frederick and the enamel work was executed by John.
+Fred encouraged John to give up painting to study metalwork when both were students at the Cleveland Institute of Art.
+They worked across the bench from each other nearly every day for over forty years thereafter and collaborated on projects from time to time—enameled candlesticks being the most significant of their projects, which were sometimes sold through Fred’s jewelry and luxury goods business Potter and Mellen in Cleveland.
+The design reflects the spare motifs of modernism, such as minimal decoration and symmetrical forms.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email email@example.com.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 Is something not working on this page?
 Please email firstname.lastname@example.org.

 Request a digital file from Image Services that is not available through CC0, a detail image, or any image with a color bar.
 If you have questions about requesting an image, please email email@example.com.